 Worms are small segmented animals without bones.
 They typically live for 3 years and can survive in habitats with temperatures ranging from 5-29C with 20-25C being optimum.
 Worms multiply rapidly doubling in number every 2 months and producing 256 worms from each individual every 6 months.
 The total life cycle is about 220 days and they produce 300-400 young in this period.
 Worms will tolerate a toxic environment.

 They carry out 2 basic functions which change solid wastes into rich organic fertilisers:

-- Mechanical – worms take in bulk solids and grind them into vary fine particles.
-This turns bulky lumps of non wetable, un-aerated material into fine light friable free flowing soil.
+- Mechanical – worms take in bulk solids and grind them into very fine particles.
+This turns bulky lumps of non-wettable, un-aerated material into fine light friable free flowing soil.

 - Thrive on the freshly supplied food.

 - Multiply quickly from a relatively small feedstock.